Philip Gefter

-Philip Gefter is an American cultural historian and the author of four books: Photography After Frank (2009), a book of essays; Wagstaff: Before and After Mapplethorpe (2014), the biography of Sam Wagstaff, for which he received the 2014 Marfield Prize, the national award for arts writing.
-What Becomes A Legend Most (2020), the biography of Richard Avedon; and Cocktails with George and Martha: Movies, Marriage, and the Making of Who's Afraid of Virginia Woolf?
-(2024).
+Philip Gefter is an American photography critic and the author of four books: Cocktails with George and Martha: Movies, Marriage, and the Making of Who's Afraid of Virginia Woolf?
+(2024); two biographies: What Becomes A Legend Most (2020), the biography of Richard Avedon and Wagstaff: Before and After Mapplethorpe (2014), the biography of Sam Wagstaff, for which he received the 2014 Marfield Prize, the national award for arts writing; and Photography After Frank (2009), a book of essays.
 He was on staff at The New York Times for over fifteen years, both as a picture editor and photography critic.
 He produced the 2011 documentary film, Bill Cunningham New York.

 Life

 Gefter received a fine arts degree from the Pratt Institute in painting and photography.
 He began his career as a picture researcher in the Time-Life Picture Collection, which exposed him to the photographs of Walker Evans, Margaret Bourke-White, Robert Capa, W. Eugene Smith, Gordon Parks, and Alfred Eisenstaedt, among other consequential photographers.
 Following that, he took a job at Aperture Foundation, where, as assistant editor, he worked on the Aperture History of Photography series and on publications such as Edward Weston: Nudes; America and Lewis Hine; and the re-publication of Robert Frank's The Americans.

 From 1992 until 2016, he was on staff at The New York Times as a picture editor, becoming the Page One Picture Editor from 1999 until 2003, and, then, as a picture editor in Culture, writing about photography as a critic for the paper.

+In 2002, he was part of a newsroom team that won two Pulitzer Prizes for coverage of 9/11-- one for news photography and one for feature photography.

-In 2002, he and Richard Press (who were married in 2008) commissioned the architect, Michael Bell, to build a house for them in New York State's Hudson Valley.
+In 2003, he and Richard Press (who were married in 2008) commissioned the architect, Michael Bell, to build a house for them in New York State's Hudson Valley.
 The Gefter-Press House, completed in 2007, is included in the book, American Masterworks: Houses of the Twentieth and Twenty First Centuries (Rizzoli), by the architectural historian, Kenneth Frampton.

 In 2011, he and Richard Press released their feature-length documentary film Bill Cunningham New York, about The New York Times photographer Bill Cunningham.

-In 2011, Gefter received a Museum Scholar residency at the Getty Research Institute, the Getty Center, in Los Angeles, to work on a biography of Sam Wagstaff, the curator, collector, and patron of Robert Mapplethorpe, for the publisher W. W. Norton/Liveright, a project he began in 2009.
+As a part-time educator, Gefter was on the graduate faculty in the photography program at the San Francisco Art Institute in the late 1980s; as adjunct faculty teaching the history of photography in the Tisch School of the Arts at New York University in the early 1990s; and, as adjunct faculty teaching the history of photography in the photography program at the School of Visual Arts in the early 2000s, continuing his association with SVA in the Mentor's Program until 2014..

 In 2025, Gefter's papers were acquired by the Beinecke Library at Yale University, including his writings, his journals, personal papers, correspondence, photographs, drawings, printed material, and artifacts.